fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 ---

-![FIDO is at 703 Livernois in Ferndale, MI](/images/fido_building.png) Tammy started the Friendly Dog Walking service in 1997, then followed up with FIDO 10 years later.
+![FIDO is at 703 Livernois in Ferndale, MI](/images/fido_building.png) Tammy started Happy Dog Walking service in 1997, then followed up with FIDO 10 years later.
 FIDO's mission:

-  > To help dog owners communicate with their dogs in a manner that the dog can understand&hellip;
+  > To help people communicate with their dogs in a manner that the dog can understand&hellip;
   >
   > To help educate the dog-owning public in what Positive Reinforcement Training is really all about&hellip;
   >